dnelson86/arepo/documentation/source/parameterfile.md

   are supported, selected by one of the choices "1", "2", or "3".
 Format "1" is the traditional fortran-style unformatted format familiar from GADGET.
-  Format "2" is a variant of this format, where each block of data is preceeded by a 4-character block-identifier.
+  Format "2" is a variant of this format, where each block of data is preceded by a 4-character block-identifier.
 Finally, format "3" selects the HDF-5 format.

 -----